pdoehle/swc-notes/git.md

  1 file changed, 1 insertion(+)
 ```

-- Notice `git` has a two-step process of staging and then committing?
+- Notice `git` has a two-step process of staging and then committing.

 - We can think of this like a family portrait.
 	- staging is getting everybody in the frame